open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

           - development
 ```

 The [filter processor docs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/filterprocessor) have more examples, including filtering on logs and metrics.
-More advanced filtering is also available in the [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor).

 ## Adding or Deleting Attributes